github-pfeifer-syscon-de/calcpp/README.md

 it is copied to ~/.local/share/calcpp/unit.js you can modify it or add other units.

-Changes:
-* on 14.10.25 there was a schema change so this needs to be instelled before testing...
-* on 15.10.25 added numeric grouping chars.

 To build on (Lin)ux use (as a prerequisite genericImg is required):
 <pre>
 autoreconf -fis